fjwright/Run-REDUCE-0/UserGuide.md

 This item brings up a dialogue that allows you to select and load one or more REDUCE packages using the REDUCE `LOAD_PACKAGE` command.
-It uses a special dialogue, not a file selector, that only shows standard REDUCE packages, excluding those that are pre-loaded, sorted alphabetically.
-Run-REDUCE determines the list of packages each time it start up by reading the `package.map` file in the REDUCE installation directory.
+It uses a special dialogue, not a file selector, and only shows standard REDUCE packages, excluding those that are pre-loaded, sorted alphabetically.
+Run-REDUCE determines the list of packages each time it starts up by reading the `package.map` file in the REDUCE installation directory.

 ### Save Session Log...